tsuru/gandalf/docs/source/install.rst

 Installation guide
 ==================

-This document describes how to install gandalf.
+This document describes how to install gandalf using the pre-built binaries.

+If you want, you can :doc:`install gandalf from source </install-from-source>` too.

 This document assumes that gandalf is being installed on a Ubuntu (12.10) machine.
 You can use equivalent packages for git, MongoDB and other gandalf dependencies.
 Please make